Translations of this article (older version): German

 In the case of derailer geared bicycles, the chainline is not perfect in most gears.
 Chainline mismatch can cause the chain to rub against the side of an outer, larger chainring when engaged with a smaller one, and can cause problems with shifting, especially with the front derailer.
 The worse the chainline, the worse the mechanical efficiency of the drive train, though research has shown the loss to be minor, at least with modern, flexible chains.

 "Correct" chainline for a derailer system is a matter of opinion, and depends on the intended use of the bicycle.
-There are two "simple" answers to the question of what constitutes proper chainline:
+There are three "simple" answers to the question of what constitutes proper chainline:

 From the rider's point of view, chainline is partly dependent on how you are going to use your gears.
 For instance, consider a road triple vs. a mountain-bike triple:

 |Road Double||43.5||Shimano spec, measured to the midpoint between the rings.

 With typical 5 mm chainring spacing, this puts the inner at 41 mm, the outer at 46 mm.

 |Road Triple||45||Shimano spec, measured to the middle ring.|